npge/npge/API.md

 Brucella ovis ATCC 25840, which is circular).

 Description of a sequence can be any string.
-Optionally it can include the following value:
+Optionally it may include the following value:
 `ac=XXXX`.
 NPGe recognizes this entry as Accession Number of the sequence in databank.